Torsors on the complement of a smooth divisor: The corrected statement of the Nisnevich conjecture and our main results

 Roughly, extending a $G$-torsor to all of $C$ in \Cref{thm:extend-Y-ann} corresponds to extending a $G$-torsor in \Cref{thm:main-DVR}~\ref{m:mDVR-1} to all of $R$, in effect, to reducing the Nisnevich conjecture to the Grothendieck--Serre conjecture---this is why \Cref{thm:extend-Y-ann} is crucial for us.
 Conversely, to reduce \Cref{thm:main-DVR}~\ref{m:mDVR-1} to \Cref{thm:extend-Y-ann} we use a presentation lemma that extends its variants due to Quillen and Gabber: we first use Popescu theorem to pass to the geometric setting of \Cref{thm:main-G} and then show in \Cref{lem:Gabber-Quillen} that, up to replacing $X$ by an affine open neighborhood of $x_1, \dotsc, x_m$, we can express $X$ as a smooth relative curve over some affine open of $\bA^{d - 1}_k$ in such a way that $D$ is relatively finite \'{e}tale and our generically trivial $G$-torsor over $X$ is trivial away from a relatively finite closed subscheme.

 As for \Cref{thm:extend-Y-ann}, in \S\ref{sec:extend-Y} we present a series of excision and patching d\'{e}vissages to reduce to when $C = \bA^1_R$ and $C \setminus Y$ descends to a smooth curve defined over a subfield $k\subset R$.
 In this ``constant'' case, we show that our $G$-torsor over $C\setminus Y$ is even trivial by the ``relative Grothendieck--Serre'' theorem of Fedorov from \cite{Fed22a} (with an earlier version due to Panin--Stavrova--Vavilov \cite{PSV15}) that we reprove in \Cref{thm:rel-GS}: for every $k$-algebra $W$, no nontrivial $G$-torsor over $R \tensor_k W$ trivializes over $\Frac(R) \tensor_k W$; the total isotropicity assumption is crucial for this beyond the ``classical'' case $W = \Spec(k)$.
-As for the excision and patching techniques, we overcome known finite field difficulties with novel versions of the Lindel style embedding in \Cref{prop:embed-into-A1} and of Panin's ``finite field tricks'' in \Cref{lem:pump-Y}.
+As for the excision and patching techniques, finite field obstructions are a well-known, delicate difficulty in the field.
+We overcome them with a novel version of Panin's ``finite field tricks'' presented in \Cref{lem:pump-Y}.
 The wide scope of these techniques makes our overall approach to \Cref{thm:main-DVR} quite axiomatic, and although we do not pursue this here, it would be interesting to have similar results for other functors, for instance, for the unstable $K_1$-functor studied by Stavrova and her coauthors, compare, for instance, with \cite{Sta22}, \cite{Sta19} and earlier articles cited there.

+\bpp[Notation and conventions] All rings we consider are commutative and unital.
+For a point $s$ of a scheme (resp.,~for a prime ideal $\fp$ of a ring), we let $k_s$ (resp.,~$k_\fp$) denote its residue field.
+For a scheme $S$ over a ring $A$ and an $A$-algebra $B$, we write $S \tensor_A B$ for the base change $S \times_{\Spec A} \Spec B$.
+For a global section $s$ of a scheme $S$, we write $S[\f1s] \subset S$ for the open locus where $s$ does not vanish.
+For a ring $A$, we let $\Frac(A)$ denote its total ring of fractions.
+For a semilocal regular ring $R$, we say that an $r \in R$ is a \emph{regular parameter} if $r \not \in \fm^2$ for every maximal ideal $\fm \subset R$.